• Product Introduction

 Pages support streaming rendering through React Server Components (RSC).

-Example code (in page.tsx):
+The example code (in page.tsx):

 import { Suspense } from 'react';